ngi-indi/module-bias-gym/README.md

    - **--eval**: Flag to evaluate the model without training

-3. **Results**: After training, results and metrics will be saved in the `results/` directory.
-You can find detailed reports about model performance in the generated CSV files.
+3. **Results**: After training, results and metrics will be saved in the `results/` directory, where you can find detailed reports about model performance in the generated CSV files.

 ### Evaluating and testing